-- (iv) officials with authority over teacher licensure and teacher preparation in the region in which the lead institution and one or more of the partner institutions are located. - (b) a description of how the partnership will fully engage local educational agencies in the activities carried out under the grant, including how the partnership will use grant funds to address the teacher training needs of the local educational agencies that are members of the partnership.

-SECTION 7.
-Uses of funds.-

-REQUIRED ACTIVITIES- In order to increase the quality and number of teachers it is preparing for positions in urban and rural areas with concentrations of low-income families, and to increase the diversity of elementary and secondary teachers, each partnership selected to receive a grant under this part shall use the grant funds for each of the following purposes:
+1 (a) A description of the governance structure that the partnership will 2 establish (through a written partnership agreement) for the grant, which 3 shall include the active involvement of high-level administrators of the 4 lead institution and representatives of- 5 (i) Both the teacher preparation program and the school or 6 department of arts and sciences in the lead institution; 7 (ii) The partner institutions involved with the grant; 8 (iii) Local educational agencies, including teachers and other 9 school-level officials, served by the lead institution and one or 10 more of the partner institutions; and 11 (iv) Officials with authority over teacher licensure and teacher 12 preparation in the region in which the lead institution and one or 13 more of the partner institutions are located.
+14 (b) A description of how the partnership will fully engage local 15 educational agencies in the activities carried out under the grant, including 16 how the partnership will use grant funds to address the teacher training 17 needs of the local educational agencies that are members of the 18 partnership.
+19 SECTION 7.
+Uses of Funds In order to increase the quality and number of teachers it is 20 preparing for positions in urban and rural areas with concentrations of low-income families, and 21 to increase the diversity of elementary and secondary teachers, each partnership selected to 22 receive a grant under this part shall use the grant funds for each of the following purposes: 23 (A) Further development, refinement, assessment of, and dissemination of information 24 on, the teacher preparation programs operated by the lead institution, including activities that 25 document, for other institutions nationally and for policy-makers, effective practices in teacher 26 preparation and that produce curricular and other materials for use by other institutions preparing 27 teachers.
+28 (B) Technical assistance by the lead institution to the partner institutions in improving the 29 partner institutions' teacher preparation programs and, if applicable, their principal and other l administrator preparation programs, based on the experience of the lead institution and the 2 particular needs of the partners.